 Grant applications are usually competitive with multiple applicants applying for the same funding source.
-A limited pool of money will be available and grant reviewers have to decide which projects are most likely to produce a successful outcome.
-Ensuring that your grant application is clear and compelling can give you an edge over the competition.
+A limited pool of money will be available and grant reviewers have to decide which projects are most relevant, follow the required guidelines and likely to produce a successful outcome.
+You can gain an edge over the competition by ensuring that your grant application is clear, concise and compelling.

-When grant applications are reviewed, they often go through an early triage process to rank the applications, with some applications removed from further consideration early on in the review process.
-Ensuring that your application is clear and compelling from the start may encourage the reviewer to read on and seriously consider the application.
+In the first stages of reviewing grant applications, there is often a triage, ranking process where some applications are immediately removed from further consideration.
+Ensuring that your application is engaging and interesting from the start may encourage the reviewer to read on and seriously consider the application.

 Grant agencies usually clearly outline their scope; this is a description of the type of grants and areas of research they will fund.
 You need to state how your project fits within the agency’s goals at the beginning of the application.

 Once you have defined the problem that your project will solve, the next step is to convince the reader that the problem is important and urgent.
 How common is it?
 How many people does it affect?
 What could happen if this problem isn’t solved soon?
-What does this problem cost the government, the tax payer and the community?
+What does this problem cost the government, the tax payer, the environment and the community?
 Can the costs of this unaddressed problem be given an estimated dollar figure?
-Use statistics to back up your claims and cite government documents or published literature wherever possible.
+Use statistics to back up your claims and cite government documents or published reports or literature or wherever possible.

 The most compelling grant applications tell stories that make the reviewer want to find out how they finish (and they will want to give you money to see how it ends).
 Ensure that the reader has all the information presented to them in a logical order, so that they can easily follow the story.
 Explain each concept before moving onto the next and make sure there are no gaps that will leave the reader confused.
 Don’t assume that your reader is familiar with the nuances of your project.

-Gradually weave your research intentions into the story, to show how it fits in.
+Gradually weave your research intentions into the story, to show how they fit in.
 What prior knowledge or relevant expertise do you have?
 Explain all aspects of the problem and your role in the solution, so the reader can easily see what your project will do and how you aim to solve the problem.

 Convince the reviewer that you are the best person or team to execute a successful project.
 What sets you apart from others that have worked in this area?
 What have you successfully completed in this area?
 What unique resources or special skills do you have?

 Give examples of your previous work or publications where possible.
-If the project involves developing new skills or techniques, the grant application should explain how you have been successful in developing other skills or techniques in the past.
+If the project involves developing new skills or techniques, the grant application should explain how you have previously been successful in developing other skills or techniques.